space-deities/themis-poc/themis_fop_core/README.md

 * The debugger should stop on the break point
 * Run step by step to the end of the procedure

 > Note: In the previous examples, the exceptions are captured and prompt for options are presented in the console.
-In the next examples, this "prompt on failure" will be redirected to the VSCode extension, so the prompt could be responded via integrated VSCode panel.
+In the next examples, this "prompt on failure" will be redirected to the VSCode extension, so the prompt could be responded via integrated VSCode panel.∂

 ---
+## Themis Lang
+### Prompt
+This primitive only supports VSCode integration.
+The request for prompt is always redirected to the VSCode pluging.
+Only works for "OK" Type.

 ## Configuration